 After borrowing a few swatches from the fabric store, it was decision-making time.
 I’ve long had a love affair with the color grey, and here are the final contenders: a soft, plushy charcoal microsuede, a silk Dupioni-like fabric in steely grey with a black velvet floral design, and a sturdy, slate grey canvas:

-Surprisingly, Hubby and I came to a unanimous decision (and I was super thrilled that he didn’t think it looked too girly!)… we went for the ‘wow’ factor with the floral fabric, called Alexa Peacock.
+Surprisingly, Hubby and I came to a unanimous decision.
+We went for the ‘wow’ factor with the floral fabric, called Alexa Peacock.
 Unfortunately, the store didn’t carry the fabric in stock, so I had to special order it.
 It was regularly priced at $39.99/yard, but I happened to catch it on sale for $19.99/yard.
 Yes, please!
 And after a few days of impatiently waiting, it has arrived!

 Gah, will you just look at those yards and yards of shimmery, gorgeous fabric?
 I love it so much, it makes me want to roll around naked in it (but we’ll save that for another post).

 We had a 1/4″ sheet of 4×8 plywood cut down to 77″ x 36″ to accommodate our king-sized bed (Home Depot and Lowes will both make cuts for free).
 I measured the plywood and used painter’s tape to divide the sections evenly, then drilled a hole at each cross section, where the buttons would be for the tufting part later on.
 By the way, I felt very clever for dreaming up the painter’s tape idea instead of drawing a mess all over the board with my sharpie.
 If any lines looked ‘off,’ I simply lifted the tape and moved it around.